Riya922003/linkbird-ai-replica-assignment/README.md

 # LinkBird AI Replica - Lead Management Dashboard

 A sophisticated lead management and campaign tracking application built with modern web technologies.
-This replica demonstrates enterprise-level architecture with optimized performance, featuring a comprehensive dashboard for managing campaigns, leads, and user analytics.  deployement-link --- <a href="https://linkbird-ai-replica-assignment.vercel.app/login"></a>
+This replica demonstrates enterprise-level architecture with optimized performance, featuring a comprehensive dashboard for managing campaigns, leads, and user analytics.  deployement---- <a href="https://linkbird-ai-replica-assignment.vercel.app/login">Link</a>

 ## 🚀 Features